mmatotan/Shorty/README.md

 # Shorty
+## About
-Shorty is a simple REST API url shortener
+Shorty is a simple REST API url shortener made using the Spring framework.

+## Description
 To start the server, navigate to the downloaded folder and run this command: java -jar ShortyV2-0.0.1-SNAPSHOT.jar {serverIp} {--server.port=serverPort}
 where objects inside {} braces are optional.
 For example you could run: